 A few gardening tips for planting kale: When kale plants are large enough to use, I thin them.
 The small, tender leaves make a nice addition to a fall salad.
 As they become larger, I shred leaves into stir-fry or coleslaw.
 When the plants stand about a foot apart in the row, I harvest outer leaves and let the plant continue to bear.
 I have had kale continue bearing through two complete seasons-fall/winter, through summer, and another fall/winter.
 Though summer heat causes the leaves to become tough and strong flavored, a touch of frost brings kale to peak eating quality.

 Kale puts a good serving of nutrition on the dinner plate.
-A half cup serving contains only 22 calories, but provides a day’s supply of vitamins A and C, and about as much calcium as a half-cup of milk.
+A half-cup serving contains only 22 calories, but provides a day’s supply of vitamins A and C, and about as much calcium as a half-cup of milk.
 There are also some B vitamins and iron in that mound of greens.
-But that isn’t all kale can do for you.
+But those aren’t the only kale benefits.

 A study was done in 2002 to determine the role of common vegetables in health.
 Using a well-known in vitro technique to screen possible cancer-preventive agents, researchers found that crude vegetable extracts triggered increases in certain protective proteins which help to detoxify cancer-causing agents in the body.
 Among the results: kale caused an eight-fold increase in the protective proteins.